-Welcome to the Trans-Canadian Research and Environmental Education (TREE) website, done in partnership between the Mistik Askiwin Dendrochronology (MAD) Laboratory and the Canadian Light Source (CLS), both on the University of Saskatchewan campus in Saskatoon, Saskatchewan.
+Welcome to the Trans-Canadian Research and Environmental Education (TREE) website!
+With the TREE program, students from across Canada can be part of a national research program to study the environmental history of their own community.
+This program is done in partnership between the Mistik Askîwin Dendrochronology (MAD) Laboratory and the Canadian Light Source (CLS), both on the University of Saskatchewan campus in Saskatoon, Saskatchewan.

 Join our Research Team as they study tree growth and the connection to chemical composition in trembling aspen tree cores and soil near the tree.

-Connect this data to a timeline of environmental events that have impacted your community.
+Connect this data to a timeline of environmental events that have impacted the tree sampled.
 See our data pages or Module 2 for timeline info!